Saturday, August 29, 2015

 Aroma and Flavor - 2.0 out of 3 mugs

-Upon opening I had a cream-influenced scent with licorice and wintergreen aroma.
-While a pleasing aroma, it is not overpowering and very balanced.
-I also had a medicinal sense to the bottle after my first sip.
+Upon opening, I was greeted by a cream-influenced scent with licorice and wintergreen.
+While this aroma is pleasing, it is not overpowering and is very balanced.
+After my first sip, I also felt a medicinal sense emanating from the bottle.

 This is the most difficult to score!
 One side gives it a 0.5 as it is so unique yet the unique flavor and aftertaste make it a 3.
 Since I am more inclined to try it again, it scores a 2.0 out of 3 for aroma and flavor.